 No one has favorited this theater yet

-The Tudor Cinema was opened on 30th March 1929.
+Located in the Yardley Wood area of the Kings Heath district in the south of Birmingham.
+The Tudor Cinema Theatre was opened on 30th March 1929.
 It was designed by architect Harold Seymour Scott, and was built by W.T.
 Whittall & Sons Ltd. The exterior of the building was in a Jacobean style, while the interior continued the Tudor theme.
 Seating in the auditorium was in stalls and circle levels.

 It was converted into a Mecca Bingo Club.
 The building was demolished in July 1990.
 A block of flats known as Home Meadow Court was built on the site.